 Among the operation’s objectives were also the repatriation of more than 600,000 Japanese and Korean people remaining in China after the end of World War II, and the protection of US lives and property.
 The USA also made an unsuccessful attempt to negotiate peace between the Chinese nationalist and communist forces.

-Over a period of three and three-quarter years, the US forces engaged in several small battles with Chinese communist forces, and managed to repatriate very large numbers of Japanese and Korean troops as well as thousands of foreign nationals.
+Over a period of 3.75 years, the US forces engaged in several small battles with Chinese communist forces, and managed to repatriate very large numbers of Japanese and Korean troops as well as thousands of foreign nationals.
 The operation ended with the collapse of the nationalist government in mainland China during 1949.

 During World War II China had been a battlefield for three groups of opposing armies, namely those of the government in the form of the nationalist forces of Generalissimo Chiang Kai-shek; of the communists under Mao Zedong (Mao Tse-tung); and of the Japanese.
 At the time of Japan’s surrender in August/September 1945, there were still more than 630,000 Japanese and Korean military and civilian personnel in China.